-COVID-19 Coverage in Rhode Island
+COVID-19 coverage in Rhode Island

-COVID-19 coverage update
+COVID-19 coverage

-• COVID-19 vaccines
+• COVID-19 vaccines1

-• In network: Covered in full1
+• In network: Covered in full

 • Out of network: Member cost sharing applies2